Have you found the perfect Facebook Ads Strategy?

 To use this campaign, you need to set up conversion tracking using the Facebook pixel.
 Depending on the website, this can take you from 5 min to several hours.
 Feel free to ask for our advice if you face problems.

 This may sound obvious, but this is one of the fundamental principles you should know and remember.

 You need to know that ads that receive excessive negative feedback may be removed by the Facebook machine learning algorithm.
 Excessive negative feedback, or poor performance, are often signs that an ad is poorly targeted, contains inappropriate images or language, or is related to sensitive topics.

 Based on our experience, a successful proportion is 1 negative feedback per 100 positive entries.
 This formula allows you to keep your ad performance at a high level.

 You can check the engagement in the Page posts section.

 There are two types of conversion windows: duration (for example, 1 or 7 days) and action type (for example, view or click).

 By default, Facebook sets the maximum window of “7 days click or 1-day view”.

 The advantage is that you will get more events within this ad set (but remember fact number one – you need at least 50 conversions after the last significant edit to complete the learning phase).

 The disadvantage is that the system can credit ads that are not really performing well.
-Let’s say a user viewed your ad on Facebook, but didn’t engage with it because the ad was not effective; however, then the same user converted from Google Organic.
-If you would use “7 days click or 1-day view”, the system will credit the Facebook ad.
+Let’s say a user viewed your ad on Facebook but did not engage with it because the ad was not effective.
+Then the same user converted from Google organic search.
+If you use “7 days click or 1-day view”, the system will credit the Facebook ad.